King Center on Global Development

-Mark Duggan is The Trione Director of SIEPR and The Wayne and Jodi Cooperman Professor of Economics at Stanford University.
-He received his BS and MS degrees in electrical engineering at M.I.T. in 1992 and 1994, respectively, and his PhD in economics from Harvard University in 1999.
+Mark Duggan is The Trione Director of SIEPR and The Wayne and Jodi Cooperman Professor of Economics at Stanford.
 He is a research associate at the National Bureau of Economic Research and serves on the editorial board of the American Economic Journal: Economic Policy.
-Before arriving to Stanford in the summer of 2014, Duggan served as the Rowan Family Foundation Professor at the University of Pennsylvania's Wharton School and was also the faculty director of the Penn Wharton Public Policy Initiative and the chair of Wharton's business economics and public policy department.
+Before coming to Stanford, Duggan was the Rowan Family Foundation Professor at the University of Pennsylvania's Wharton School, where he also served as the faculty director of the Public Policy Initiative and the chair of the business economics and public policy department.
 Duggan has also previously served as the senior economist for health care policy at the White House Council of Economic Advisers and a fellow for the Alfred P. Sloan Foundation and the Brookings Institution.